 Pontil marks are key indicators that glassware was made by blowing rather than pressing it into a mold.
 A piece might be mold-blown with the aid of machinery, or mouth-blown by a single craftsman, but if a pontil mark is present the glass was blown in some fashion rather than pressed.

-Some marks of this nature are very rough and really look like a break in the glass.
+Some marks of this nature are very rough and look like a break in the glass.
 Others exhibit a mound so you can tell that area was reheated and smoothed out by the person manufacturing the piece.
 The type of pontil mark often reflects how nicely the piece is manufactured overall, but not always.
-You still have to look at the other details of the piece like symmetry and the presence of debris in the glass to make an evaluation of overall quality.
+You still have to look at the other details of the piece like symmetry and the presence of debris in the glass to evaluate overall quality.

 One thing is for certain, the best pieces of glass will rarely have an ugly pontil mark on the bottom.
 Finely crafted blown glass including art glass and elegant glass will have what is called a polished pontil.
 This means the pontil has been polished completely smooth leaving a round or oval indention in its place on the bottom of the piece.
 A polished pontil is a sign of meticulous detail in the manufacture of quality blown glass.

 Does Blown Glass Ever Contain Ash or Other Debris?

-Yes, blown glass can absolutely contain debris.
-However, high-quality collectible blown glass will be free of these types of imperfections.
+Yes, blown glass can contain debris.
+However, the high-quality collectible blown glass will be free of these types of imperfections.
 They would be considered flaws in art glass or elegant glass made by the best companies.

 Is Mouth-Blown Glass a Lost Art?